blowb/blowb-doc/setup-host/postfix.rst

    telnet your_server_address 25

-(You can also use `netcat`_ to perform the test; using telnet is just easier for Windows users)
+(We can also use `netcat`_ to perform the test; using telnet is just easier for Windows users.)

-If you see some output similar to the following:
+If the output is similar to the following:

 .. code-block:: none

    220 host_name ESMTP Postfix

-Then you must have done something wrong.
-Please don't ignore this issue and go back to double check -- this issue can make your server a spam machine.
+Then something's wrong.
+Please do not ignore this issue---it can make the server a spam machine.

 .. _Postfix: http://www.postfix.org
 .. _open relay: https://en.wikipedia.org/wiki/Open_mail_relay